Hike the Tour du Mont Blanc Circuit

 The (red) podcast player below features my own 12 day adventure tour with Active Adventures (this is one of their signature tours).
 You can also listen to Linda describe her adventure in the second player.
 On these shows and below, you will learn about the trail, the people, the outstanding food, and what special things to pack and how to prepare.

 You’ll come away with a good idea of whether adding the Tour du Mont Blanc to your adventure travel bucket list (and the answer is ‘YES’!!!).
-Note that Active Adventures is one of my affiliates and they offer my podcast listeners a $200 discount off of any of the amazing tours.
-I’m not allowed to publish the promo code, so you’ll need to email me for the current Active Adventures promo code.
+Note that Active Adventures is one of my affiliates and they offer my podcast listeners a $100 discount off of any of the amazing tours.
+Email me for the current Active Adventures promo code.

 Here’s another interview about the Mont Blanc tour with Linda, the gal who introduced me to it: